MargaretteG/Rescue-TAILS---Animal-Shelter-Website/README.md

 # RESCUE TAILS: Taking Animals Into Loved & Sheltered - Animal Shelter Website
 # by Marissa Margarette Garcia
 As part of our Midterm Examination for Web Systems and Technologies, this Front-end Web Application is responsive on all devices, every buttons and links are working, including footer's quick links, has a sign in and sign up page, and also a landing page.
+The website also have nav-link pages such as Our Pets, About Us, Adopt page, and Donate page.

 Welcome to **RESCUE TAILS**, an animal shelter website that helps connect homeless pets with loving families.
 This website allows users to browse available pets, learn about the adoption process, and make donations to support our cause.